nattadasu/ryuuRyuusei/README.md

 ## 🧐 About <a name = "about"></a>

-Ryuuzaki Ryuusei is a Discord bot that can be used to verify MAL club members and advanced media title lookup (anime, manga, games) staiically while it keeping simple and easy to use, also respecting users under GDPR, CCPA/CPRA, and other privacy laws.
+Ryuuzaki Ryuusei is a Discord bot that can be used to verify MAL club members and advanced media title lookup (anime, manga, games, tv, movie) statically while it keeping simple and easy to use, also respecting users under GDPR, CCPA/CPRA, and other privacy laws.

 By inviting this bot to your server or using it, you agree to the [Privacy Policy](PRIVACY.md) and [Terms of Service](TERMS_OF_SERVICE.md).